gustavoluyz/Manifest/REST-Protocol.md

  - how do you rename a storage container collection?
  - how do you delete items members where they are references rather than stored resources? (stored resources can just be DELETEd with HTTP)

+## Access Control

+As an API interaction, all the above has nothing to do with IIIF Auth.
+It suits an OAuth2 interaction.
+A client like the Manifest Editor can acquire tokens on behalf of the user by logging in.
+This protocol should not describe those tokens.
+The might be (are likely to be) JWT but that's an implementation decision, the tokens are opaque to clients like Manifest Editor.